fommil/fpmortals/manuscript/complete.md

 ### Bind

-`Bind` introduces `bind`, synonymous with `flatMap`, which allows functions over the result of an effect to return a new effect, or for functions over the values of a data structure to return new data structures that are then joined.
+`Bind` introduces `.bind`, synonymous with `.flatMap`, which allows functions over the result of an effect to return a new effect, or for functions over the values of a data structure to return new data structures that are then joined.

 {lang="text"}
 ~~~~~~~~